Pokémon Go and Mobile Marketing Strategy

 - Ads- While they have not launched ads as of yet, this is a Google-Funded Startup.
 Therefore, it would not be surprising how at some point Pokémon GO has its own Google Ads like platform.

 However, since it is not launched and the platform is still new this is all speculation at the moment.

 The big challenge before they launch is the issue of encroachment.
 For example, if you rent a space from a landlord, and then the digital Pokémon Gym ads go to your competitor this could cause some retailers to renege upon leases or even sue Pokémon GO for illegally advertising on their location.

 It is new territory, and possibly something that will need to be determined in the next few years as issues like this and others like Geo-Conquesting become more popular.

 Pokémon GO is important because it delves into new territory in augmented reality and mobile marketing.
 It is testing the ground for a new series of games in the future.

 While the game is the first, it will certainly not be the last game to have this effect on consumers.
 Even if Pokémon GO turns out to be a fad, virtual reality and augmented reality is here to stay.

 Too many businesses are waking up to the potential, which means a flood of new games could be on the horizon.
 Use Pokémon Go as the basis for your augmented reality marketing education.

-For the moment, if all of this Pokémon GO mobile marketing strategy still confuses you, then schedule a free session with a Shout mobile marketing strategist to help you learn how your business can benefit from augmented reality.
+For the moment, if all of this Pokémon GO mobile digital marketing strategy still confuses you, then schedule a free session with a Shout marketing strategist.